hadley/adv-r/OO-essentials.md

 b$balance
 ```

-For this reason, all reference classes provide a `clone()` method which will make a copy of the object.
+For this reason, RC objects come with a `clone()` method that will make a copy of the object.

 ```R
 b <- a$clone()